At Coventry Pride, we’re committed to protecting and respecting your privacy.

 We will only use this information:

-- For the purposes of dealing with your enquiry, quality monitoring or evaluating the services we provide.
+For the purposes of dealing with your inquiry, quality monitoring or evaluating the services we provide.

 In some cases, we will only use your personal information where we have your consent or because we need to use it to fulfil a contract with you.

 However, there are other lawful reasons that allow us to process your personal information and one of those is called ‘legitimate interests’.
 This means that the reason that we are processing information is because there is a legitimate interest for Coventry Pride to process your information to help us to achieve our charitable objectives.

 Whenever we process your Personal Information under the ‘legitimate interest’ lawful basis we make sure that we consider your rights and interests and will not process your personal information if we feel that there is an imbalance.